k38670462/ML_Project/README.md

 Make sure you have Python installed.
 Clone the repository and navigate to the project folder.

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies.

 ### Data preprocessing

 ### XGBoost